A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 3. Hawthorn Printmaker – High quality own brand inks and materials

-George Weil – Vast printmaking supplies including Selectasine pigments and binders
+George Weil – Vast printmaking supplies, Selectasine pigments/binders etc

 There’s a great deal of crossover between fine art supply stores and graphic arts suppliers but I’ve done my best to seek out the shops that understand the products and materials that graphic designers really need.
 Like most other categories on this page if you’re after the cheapest graphics arts materials I’d include Amazon’s Graphic Design category and eBay’s new and used offerings in your online search.
 You might not get the expertise and wisdom of the specialist shops below but you might well get the lowest price.